Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 For example, we would have to change the concatenate callback signature from `std::string concatenate(const std::vector<int32_t>& numbers, const std::string& separator)` to `void concatenate(sdbus::Result<std::string> result, const std::vector<int32_t>& numbers, const std::string& separator)`.

-`sdbus::Result` class template has effectively the same API as `sdbus::MethodResult` class from above example (it inherits from MethodResult), so you use it in the very same way to send the results or an error back to the client.
+`sdbus::Result` class template has effectively the same API as `sdbus::MethodResult` class mentioned in the above example (it inherits from `MethodResult`), so you use it in the very same way to send the results or an error back to the client.

 Nothing else has to be changed.
 The registration of the method callback (`implementedAs`) and all the mechanics around remains completely the same.

+Note: Async D-Bus method doesn't necessarily mean we always have to delegate the work to a different thread and immediately return.
+We can very well execute the work and return the results (via `returnResults()`) or an error (via `return Error()`) synchronously -- i.e. directly in this thread. dbus-c++ doesn't care, it supports both approaches.
+This has the benefit that we can decide at run-time, per each method call, whether we execute it synchronously or (in case of complex operation, for example) execute it asynchronously by moving the work to a worker thread.

 ### Marking async methods in the IDL

 sdbus-c++ stub generator can generate stub code for server-side async methods.
-We just need to annotate the method with the `annotate` element having the "org.freedesktop.DBus.Method.Async" name, like so:
+We just need to annotate the method with the `annotate` element having the "org.freedesktop.DBus.Method.Async" name.
+The element value must be either "server" or "clientserver":

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>